originphp/framework/docs/models-validating.md

 ## How to use validation rules

-You define validation rules in your model in `initialize` .
+Validation rules are defined in the `initialize` method of your model.

 You can define a rule as a string, rule array, or array with multiple rules.